sdneon/node/deps/undici/src/docs/docs/api/Fetch.md

 - [`.json()`](https://fetch.spec.whatwg.org/#dom-body-json)
 - [`.text()`](https://fetch.spec.whatwg.org/#dom-body-text)

-There is an ongoing discussion regarding `.formData()` and its usefulness and performance in server environments.
-It is recommended to use a dedicated library for parsing `multipart/form-data` bodies, such as [Busboy](https://www.npmjs.com/package/busboy) or [@fastify/busboy](https://www.npmjs.com/package/@fastify/busboy).
+There is an ongoing discussion regarding `body.formData()` and its usefulness, performance, and security in server environments.
+Calling `body.formData()` causes undici to buffer and parse the entire body.
+Because multipart parsing has inherent security risks, `body.formData()` must only be called on responses from trusted servers.

+For responses from untrusted or user-controlled servers, use a dedicated streaming library for parsing `multipart/form-data` bodies, such as [Busboy](https://www.npmjs.com/package/busboy) or [@fastify/busboy](https://www.npmjs.com/package/@fastify/busboy), and apply application-specific limits.

 These libraries can be interfaced with fetch with the following example code: